(c) Chris Banks / Wayworks

 In combined sewer systems, like that of the West River watershed, stormwater doesn’t drain into a separate set of pipes, but mixes into the sewer system.
 This water is carried to the treatment plant and discharged into the Sound.
 During most storm events, especially when the rain is heavy, water overloads the system and a mixture of sewage and stormwater drains directly into the West River (and other urban waterways).

-These challenges present a unique opportunity for researchers at Yale School of Forestry & Environmental Studies to test the effectiveness of green infrastructure in New Haven.
+These challenges present a unique opportunity for researchers at Yale School of Forestry & Environmental Studies to test the effectiveness of green infrastructure, like bioswales, in New Haven.